Dimension reduction in recurrent networks by canonicalization: Conclusions

-{\bf Acknowledgments:} JPO acknowledges partial financial support coming from the Research Commission of the Universit\"at Sankt Gallen, the Swiss National Science Foundation (grant number 200021\_175801/1), and the French ANR ``BIPHOPROC" project (ANR-14-OHRI-0002-02).
+{\bf Acknowledgments:} JPO acknowledges partial financial support coming from the Research Commission of the Universit\"at Sankt Gallen and the Swiss National Science Foundation (grant number 200021\_175801/1).
 The authors thank the hospitality and the generosity of the FIM at ETH Zurich and the Division of Mathematical Sciences of the Nanyang Technological University, Singapore, where a significant portion of the results in this paper was obtained.